MinecraftForge/Documentation/networking/simpleimpl.md

   }
 }
 ```
-It is recommended (but not required) that for organization's sake, this class is an inner class to your Packet class.
+It is recommended (but not required) that for organization's sake, this class is an inner class to your MyMessage class.
 If this is done, note that the class must also be declared `static`.

 Registering Packets
 -------------------

 So now we have a packet, and a handler for this packet.
 But the `SimpleNetworkWrapper` needs one more thing to function!
 For it to use a packet, the packet must be registered with an *discriminator*, which is just an integer used to map packet types between server and client.
-To do this, call `INSTANCE.registerMessage(PacketHandler.class, Packet.class, 0, Side.Server);` where `INSTANCE` is the `SimpleNetworkWrapper` we defined earlier.
+To do this, call `INSTANCE.registerMessage(MyMessageHandler.class, MyMessage.class, 0, Side.Server);` where `INSTANCE` is the `SimpleNetworkWrapper` we defined earlier.

 This is quite a complex method, so lets break it down a bit.